 The council controlled the issues, concerns and affairs of the Jewish people in Palestine.
 However, they could not sentence someone to death - only the Romans had the power to do that.

-Jesus was brought before the Sanhedrin accused of blasphemy - they thought he was disrespectful to God by claiming to have God-given powers.
+Jesus was brought before the Sanhedrin accused of blasphemy - they felt he had claimed to have God-like powers.